EU Cookie Law Regulations

 Please note that our own Cookies Policy complies with the latest guidelines from the ICO.

 In the UK the Privacy and Electronic Communications (EC Directive) (Amendment) Regulations 2011 implements European Directive 2009/136/EC.
 This is more commonly known as the new cookie law and will come into force on 26th May 2012.
-The regulations were due to come into force on 26th May 2011, but the UK has given websites an extra 12 months to attempt to comply.

 What are cookies?

 Cookies are small files containing a short string of numbers and letters placed automatically by a website into the cookie folder in your browser.
-Cookies are generally used to make use of a website easier and faster.
+Cookies are primarily used to make use of a website easier and faster.
 The cookie recognises that a device is or has accessed the website and acts accordingly, (depending on what the cookie is designed to do.)
 Mostly cookies perform mundane, but necessary tasks, such as:

 - Remembering you as a registered user, if you signup to a website.